nakataas/cnn_music_classification/README.md

 # CNN Music Genre Classification (GTZAN Dataset)

-This project implements a Convolutional Neural Network (CNN) using Keras/TensorFlow to classify music genres based on audio features extracted from the GTZAN dataset.
-The core approach involves converting audio signals into Mel Spectrograms and feeding these visual representations into a CNN model for classification.
+This project implements a Convolutional Neural Network (CNN) using Keras/TensorFlow to classify music genres based on audio features.
+It utilizes the GTZAN dataset and processes audio files into Mel Spectrograms for input into the CNN model. **This project was developed as an assignment for the MA4072 Deep Learning course.**

 ## Dataset